 You are invited to not only read but also propose topics and contribute blog posts.
 We want to highlight case studies, show best practices, share tools, guidance, tips, and tricks.
 Our goal is to broaden the view and present diverse views on making services work better for users.

-The blog is run by Ignacia Orellana, Lead designer at the Government Digital Service (GDS), Lisa Jeffery, Senior engagement and content lead at the Cabinet Office, and Marc O’Connor, Senior service designer at HM Revenue & Customs.
+The blog is run by Kuba Bartwicki, Lead designer at the Government Digital Service (GDS), Ben Tate, Head of Strategy and Standards at Central Digital and Data Office (CDDO), Lisa Jeffery, Senior engagement and content lead at the Cabinet Office, and Marc O’Connor, Senior service designer at HM Revenue & Customs.

-Please email us if you want to share a story on the blog or use this form, including helpful prompts, to propose a blog post.
+Please email us if you want to share a story on the blog.
 You can also find us on the cross-government Slack or write us a message on Twitter.